Siemens-Healthineers/K2s/docs/op-manual/delta-packages.md

 | Contains | All K2s files | Only changed files |
 | Requires | Nothing | Specific source version |
 | Use case | Fresh installs, major upgrades | Minor/patch upgrades |

+!!! tip "Node packages also support delta mode"
+    In addition to cluster-level delta packages, *K2s* supports node-specific packages (full and delta) for upgrading bare-metal or VM-based Linux worker nodes independently of the control plane.
+See [Node Packages](#node-packages).

 ## Creating a Delta Package